Fisioterapeutas

 You never know fifty, one hundred years down the line.
 Just look at the difference between 2020 and 1970, 2020 and 1920.
 Honestly though, physiotherapy is absolutely safe considering the current situation of technological development.
 It will be one of the fastest growing, in-demand occupations in the next few decades.

-dice jeff (Sin posibilidad)
+jeff (Sin posibilidad) 5 years ago

 no chance

-dice Sarah (Sin posibilidad)
+Sarah (Sin posibilidad) 5 years ago

 Physical therapists can't always be replaced by robots.
 Someone has to be there to help out.